The Study of Music Does Amazing Things for The Brain

 For one: Richard Restak spends a great deal of time talking about the unmistakable link between dexterity and brain development.

-Turns out that doing exercise that improve finger independence, grows your brain and raises your IQ.
+Turns out that doing exercises that improve finger independence, grows your brain and raises your IQ.

 Not only that: not only does it further grow IQ, but also memory.